 In this project we’ll go through the various different causes of damp patches and condensation on your internal walls, as well as explaining how to definitively stop damp entering your walls in the first place.
-Damp on the internal walls of your home can be a real pain, not only due to the fact you get ugly looking marks on your walls but also the fact that moisture and damp patches on your walls can also produce mould.
-This can in turn be detrimental to your health, as mould spores have been linked to quite a few issues such as asthma and allergies - so it’s not just your home that will suffer in terms of damage.
+Damp patches on internal walls of your home can be a real pain, not only due to the fact you get ugly looking marks on your walls but also the fact that moisture and damp patches on walls can also produce mould.
+This can in turn be detrimental to your health, as mould spores have been linked to quite a few issues such as asthma and allergies – so it’s not just your home that will suffer in terms of damage.

 It’s also a good point to note that if you do have damp on your internal walls then the fact that it is there will make a room feel colder and more uncomfortable to be in – damp walls lose heat three times faster than dry walls.

 The reason for you getting damp on your inside walls can be various and in most situations the cause of the internal damp will either come from the top of the house (roof area) or from the bottom (ground area), however there are occasions when the damp can come from the walls themselves.